Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Appendix

 \subsection{Impact of Denoising Steps on Quality Estimation}

-In Sec. \ref{sec:noisevar}, we showed that a moderate noise variance is effective while extracting quality features during a single denoising step of reverse diffusion.
+In Fig.3 of the main paper, we showed that a moderate noise variance is effective while extracting quality features during a single denoising step of reverse diffusion.
 We now address the complementary question of whether increasing the number of denoising steps and using the latent features from the output after more denoising steps can yield richer features.
 To understand this, we conduct an experiment where we let $t\in(0,100]$ and increase the number of denoising steps from 1 to 5 by reducing $t$ by 20 in each successive step.
-This reduction of $t$ aligns with how SDM suggests what noise needs to be added in successive denoising steps.
-We train the GenzIQA model on the CLIVE dataset and test on multiple datasets for this experiment.
+This reduction of $t$ aligns with how LDM suggests what noise needs to be added in successive denoising steps.
+We train the \textbf{GenzIQA} model on the CLIVE dataset and test on multiple datasets for this experiment.
 In Tab. \ref{tab:variation_1_3_5}, we observe that the multi-step denoising performance is always inferior to the single-step denoising performance, and the performance degrades as we tap features from successive denoisers.
 We believe that since the cross-attention matrices are tuned for quality estimation, this can impact the ability of the denoiser to remove noise for its effective use in successive steps of multi-step denoising.
 We conclude that it is best to use a single step denoiser to extract quality-aware features from diffusion models.